openQA-Bites/Blog/content/posts/2024/2024-11-11-openQA_and_PowerPC.md

 ---
 Due to recent changes in the worker configuration of the SUSE internal openQA instance, we needed to reconfigure some of the PowerPC jobs in openQA.
 This triggered a couple of questions regarding the availability of openQA worker, worker backends, their differences and their caveats.
 This blog post should act as a quickstart/overview guide for people getting into OpenQA testing on the PowerPC architecture.

-PowerPC jobs can either run as native virtual machines on **PowerVM**, leveraging the full power of PowerPC (pun intended!) or as KVM-powered virtual machines, henceforth **KVM on PowerNV**.
+PowerPC jobs can run in three different modi: as native virtual machines on **PowerVM**, leveraging the full power of PowerPC (pun intended!), as KVM-powered virtual machines, henceforth **KVM on PowerNV** or as [emulated PowerPC jobs](#emulated) on non-native PowerVM hardware, e,g. x86_64.
 While PowerVM is the only officially recommended way from IBM, in openQA we use KVM on PowerNV successfully for years.
 OpenQA has backends for PowerVM and KVM on PowerNV but since both comes with different shortcoming, it is difficult to give a recommendation which one to use.
+Emulated PowerPC jobs should be avoided because they are very slow.

 ## TL;DR